-As someone who was a pretty good student in school, I always thought tutoring would be a great side hustle.
+As someone who was a pretty good student in school, I always thought about starting a tutoring business.
 But while I never acted on it, Matt Fuentes did.

 In this post, he breaks down the steps he took to build a $1000 a week tutoring business.
 He focuses on the ACT, a US college entrance exam, and has even written a book on the subject, but I believe you can apply these tactics to other tests or other academic subjects.